KrisKasprzak/TeensyDB/README.md

 7. ability to read the data out of a field
 8. ability to get total records so save can start at a valid address
 10. ability to save bytes, ints, uint32_t, floats, char[fixed_length], doubles, more...
 But sorry STRING is not supported.
-11. ability to get chips stats (JDEC#, and used space)
+11. ability to get chips stats (JEDEC codes, and used space)
-12. ability to erase a sector or the entire chip
+12. ability to erase a sector or the entire chip (caution: the chip requires contiguous memory for writing so memory in the middle cannot only be erased)
 13. Only 1 field scheme is allow between chip erases
 14. a concept of a field called "RecordSet" could be used to distinguish one set of readings from another--similar to a file number
 15. this library writes data to the chip byte by byte and not byte arrays.
 This does impede performance, but improves write reliability.
 Millions of fields have been written and not one bit was lost.